ljufa/rsplayer/README.md

 ## Contributing
 If you would like to contribute to RSPlayer, please submit a pull request or open an issue on the GitHub repository.

-For instructions on how to build the project from source, please see the [BUILD.md](BUILD.md) file.
+For instructions on how to build the project from source, please see the [Building from Source](https://ljufa.github.io/rsplayer/#/BUILD) documentation.

 ## License
 RSPlayer is licensed under the MIT license.
 See the LICENSE file for more information.